 Introduction to Forensic Biology is a lower division biology course introducing topics related to evidence handling from crime scene investigation to the court room.
 We will use a case study approach to evaluate the impact that bias may have in the investigation of a crime scene, identification of potential suspects and their pursuit, forensic laboratory management/mismanagement, evidence interpretation, and evidence admissibility in court.

 At the end of this course students will be able to: 1.
 Critically analyze and interpret different forms of crime scene evidence.
 2. Examine reports of criminal investigations and court room proceedings for biases.
-3. Examine the intersection of common legal biases with systemic racism.
+3. Examine the intersection of common criminal investigation with mind-set biases and systemic racism.

 Quizzes, clicker participation points, graded group case studies, group capstone project.